KaifullaKazim/Chat_Application/README.md

 4. Then Open the HTML file in the browser
 5. Open multiple tabs to Log in as different users and see the results.
-6. Open the same group to see the messages on the different tabs without refreshing the page.
+6. Open the same group on the different logged-in tabs to see the messages without refreshing the page.